flyteorg/flytesnacks/cookbook/case_studies/ml_training/pima_diabetes/README.rst

 Why a Workflow?
 ================
-One common question when you read through the example would bewhether it is really required to split the training of XGBoost into multiple steps.
+One common question when you read through the example would be whether it is really required to split the training of XGBoost into multiple steps.
 The answer is complicated, but let us try and understand the pros and cons of doing so.

 Pros:
 ^^^^^